ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 {PANEL: Document IDs - Limitations}

-There are two limitations for document IDs:
+There are following limitations for document IDs:

 * The identifier length limit is 2025 bytes (in UTF8)
-* The identifier cannot contain the character '\'
+* The identifier cannot contain `\` character
+* You can't store identifier ending with `/` or `|` characters (reserved for Server-Side ID and Identity generation strategies)

 {PANEL/}

 ## Related Articles